eBooks

 My literary influences during this period were Borges, Camus, Orwell, and Saramago.

+The politically charged imagination of George Orwell runs like a river through the landscape of these six novels.
 Orwell had been a colonial official in Burma.
 I loved his Burmese Days, his first novel, where he recorded his experiences as well as Shooting an Elephant, his short story.

-“Power is in tearing human minds to pieces and putting them together again in new shapes of your own choosing.”—George Orwell, 1984
+“Power is in tearing human minds to pieces and putting them together again in new shapes of your own choosing.” ―George Orwell, 1984

 Like Henry Miller, Orwell visited the idea of insanity and that had a great appeal during this decade.